sugarlabs/GSoC/README.md

 * should be posted on our [sugar-devel@](https://lists.sugarlabs.org/mailman3/lists/sugar-devel.lists.sugarlabs.org/) mailing list as GitHub Markdown or PDF, and supported with answers to any questions posted in reply,
 * should not be posted to our [sugar-devel@](https://lists.sugarlabs.org/mailman3/lists/sugar-devel.lists.sugarlabs.org/) mailing list as a Google Docs (a document can change after you send the link, a document can disappear, the export feature may be turned off, and we don't want to require our members to use Google Docs).

-For students who wish to be able to delete their proposal after failing to win a project, please do not post it on our mailing list.
-Our decisions will be based on the contents of the final PDF proposal and our interactions with the student.
+For applicants who wish to be able to delete their proposal after failing to win a project, please do not post it on our mailing list.
+Our decisions will be based on the contents of the final PDF proposal and our interactions with the applicant.

 ## How to talk to us ?
 We use the